ScottBickish/fs-journal/quizzes/week10.md

 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+The abstract modifier indicates that the thing being modified has a missing or incomplete implementation
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+ a virtual method has an implementation in a base class as well as derived the class.
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->
 ```
+public, private, protected, internal
 ```
 **10.** If you set a class or method to private, what can access it?
 <!-- enter you answer in the space below -->